-Editor’s note: This post was written by Lanre Hassan of woofline kennels, this topic is particularly important to us because we once had a pup with swimmer puppy syndrome; we thought to share our experience in hopes that you find it helpful.
+Editor’s note: This post was written by Lanre Hassan of Woofline Kennels, this topic is particularly important to us because we once had a pup with swimmer puppy syndrome; we thought to share our experience in hopes that you find it helpful.

 After being present at the birth of my Rottweiler puppies on the 11th of January 2013, I made some observations and there was nothing unusual about any of the pups at birth, everything seemed okay.
 The puppies (two of them) grew and developed normally for the first few weeks; I saw nothing to cause any particular concern.
 It wasn’t until they began to sit up, stand, and walk, that I realized I had a pup with a problem.

 At 24 days old, Ariel was unable to stand, let alone walk.
-Her brother Ares was walking, playing, fighting and generally behaving like puppies do.
+Her brother Ares was walking, playing, fighting and generally behaving as puppies do.
 Ariel, on the other hand, was not doing any of these things (a healthy pup should stand/walk around 3/4th week of birth).
 She laid flat on her belly at all times, with all four legs splayed out to the sides.

 When I held her, I could feel how flat her rib cage was, but I thought it normal, only to be convinced by my sister that it wasn’t.
 We both searched through the internet to find an understanding of Ariel’s condition, and we discovered it was Swimmer Puppy Syndrome/Flat Puppy Syndrome.
 Swimmer Puppy Syndrome is the flattening of the abdomen and thorax from top to bottom after birth for unknown reasons.
 At the time, I had never seen a case in person.
 The following were the symptoms that we took note of